Adding the Zillapi Zillow MCP server to the Cursor editor for property lookups, Zestimates, and listing search inside the Agent

 The Agent says it called the tool but got 401 Unauthorized.
 The Authorization header is missing the Bearer prefix or has a typo in the key.
 Open settings, edit the server, and make sure the value is exactly Bearer followed by your zk_ key.

 You hit a calls return 402 Payment Required mid-session.
 You’re out of credits.
 Top up at $4 per 1,000 on Monthly, $3 per 1,000 on Annual.
-Free tier does not support top-ups — upgrade.
+Free tier does not support top-ups, so upgrade first.

 What this unlocks inside Cursor

-- API exploration: ask “what does the response from lookup_property_by_zpid look like?” — Cursor calls the tool with a sample zpid and shows you live JSON instead of out-of-date docs.
+• API exploration: ask “what does the response from lookup_property_by_zpid look like?” and Cursor calls the tool with a sample zpid and shows you live JSON instead of out-of-date docs.

 The same Zillapi key works in Claude Desktop, Claude Code, ChatGPT, and the open-source skills repo.
 One key, every agent.

 Don’t have a key yet?
-Sign up free at zillapi.com/signup — 100 credits, no card required.
+Sign up free at zillapi.com/signup for 100 credits, no card required.
 Paid plans start at $5/month if you outgrow it.